AlgoNode/light-indexer/README.md

 # Algorand Light Indexer

 Host you own Algorand indexer API in under 15 minutes:
-* 100% compatible with upstream Indexer API
+* 100% backward compatible with upstream Indexer API
+* Additional functionality, not yet implemented in the upstream indexer
 * Even faster than Nodely.io cloud service
 * Requires <25GB of SSD
 * *[optionally]* Go fully independent by adding a follower node